grawert/backup-restore/README.md

 ### Adapt _restore.sh_

 The _restore.sh_ script is executed automatically when the restore ISO image is booting.
 The script is creating partition tables and filesystems.
-It is configured to recreate the admin nodes for CCIE environments.

-If this is not suitable the _restore.sh_ script needs to be adapted before creating the rescue ISO image.
+The _restore.sh_ script needs to be adapted before creating the rescue ISO image.
 Partition and filesystem informations of the backed up system is stored at `BACKUP_HOME`/diskinfo.txt.

 ### Create the rescue image